mautic/mautic-typo3/README.md

 -> You can use Mautic's field sorting as a workaround, thus control which fields are offered.

+### Form Framework: Currently limited support
+* Make sure to use Predefined Form from Prototype "Mautic Form"
+* Recommended: Use template "Simple Contact Form"
+* Mautic field mappings are currently not possible through the TYPO3 UI, only for the pre-defined fields in template "Simple Contact Form"
+* "Mautic Property Type" currently not working
+* Mautic-side changes in form are NOT sync'd back to TYPO3
+* TYPO3-side changes (fields, field properties, form type, ...) after creation are NOT sync'd to Mautic
+* A form is created in Mautic even if no finisher "Send to Mautic form" is selected (only "Create Contact")

 ## Packaging for use in the Extension Manager
 Clone the repository and run the following in the extension root directory: